jewettaij/visfd/doc/doc_filter_mrc.md

 ### Example 1
 ```
-# Detect membranes using tensor voting (target thickness ≈ 60.0 Angstroms)
+# Detect membranes in an EM image using tensor voting
+# (target thickness ≈ 60.0 Angstroms)

 filter_mrc -in tomogram.rec \
   -out membranes_tv.rec \
-  -planar 60.0 -planar-best 0.06 \
+  -surface minima 60.0 -surface-best 0.06 \
-  -planar-tv 5.0 -planar-tv-angle-exponent 4
+  -surface-tv 5.0 -surface-tv-angle-exponent 4
 ```

 Note: The computation time will be roughly proportional to the image size
-      *as well as* the "-planar-best" argument (which ranges from 0 to 1).
+      *as well as* the "-surface-best" argument (which ranges from 0 to 1).
       Try this on a small image first.
 (See example 3 below)

 ### Example 2